cgihlstorf/AIAgents/Topic3Tools/README.md

 3. Ollama - sequential: 2183s
 4. Ollama - parallel: 2862s

-Running Ollama took far more time than running the original models from HuggingFace.
+Running Ollama took far more time than running the original models from HuggingFace, perhaps because it was running on a server.
 For both the HuggingFace and Ollama models, running the two programs sequentially took less time than running the two programs in parallel.

 ## Task 2